doordeck/docs/docs/guide/ephemeral-key-registration-unlocking-a-door.md

 -	A private key, which you use to sign messages.
 -	A public key, which anyone can use to verify signatures.

-Doordeck relies on digital signatures to ensure that only the right user is performing an action.
+Sentry Interactive relies on digital signatures to ensure that only the right user is performing an action.
 Under the hood:
 -	EdDSA stands for Edwards Digital Signature Algorithm, the algorithm used to generate and verify signatures.
 -	Ed25519 is the elliptic‐curve specification on which EdDSA operates.